Balaji-Ramasubramanian/Wikipedia_Facebook_Chatbot/README.md

 # Wikipedia_Facebook_Chatbot
-This project is a Facebook Messenger Bot which can be used to fetch Wikipedia articles and Featured contents(Article of the day, Image of the day, new, On this day) from Wikipedia.
+This project is a Facebook Messenger Bot which can be used to fetch Wikipedia articles and Featured contents(Article of the day, Image of the day, news, On this day) from Wikipedia.

 You can see the bot in action in this [video](https://youtu.be/fTAFlR1UbQw).